 - Public transport to move around cities: around 10 euros per day.
 10 x 14 = 140 euros.

-With the expenses mentioned earlier, your budget for the best of Japan in 2 weeks would be 2290 euros.
+With the expenses mentioned earlier, your budget for your 14-day trip to Japan would be 2880 euros.
 As I mentioned before, this depends on your travel plan and what you want to spend on extras: gifts, nightlife, or museums.
 You’ll probably want to buy gifts, anime figures, or clothes.
-So, a mid-range budget for traveling around Japan for 2 weeks would be around 2500 euros.
+So, a mid-range budget for traveling around Japan for 2 weeks would be around 3150 euros.

-Day 1: Landing in Osaka and flight to Nagasaki
+GET YOUR UBIGI DATA PLANDay 1: Landing in Osaka and Flying to Nagasaki

 Arrival at Kansai Airport (Osaka).
 After collecting your luggage, you’ll take a flight to Nagasaki, on the island of Kyushu.
 The flight takes about 1 hour and 20 minutes.
 Depending on the time you arrive in Nagasaki, you can explore the surrounding area of where you’re staying or go straight to dinner and rest.